devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Pandas effectively manages data alignment between DataFrames of different sizes by aligning based on labels and filling in gaps with NaN where necessary.
 Users can handle these missing values through methods like `fillna()` to replace them or `dropna()` to remove them entirely from the dataset.
 This flexibility allows for robust data manipulation and analysis workflows in Pandas.

-## 6) Explain the role of Python Pandas in data alignment, aggregation, summarization, and computation.
+## <mark> 6) Explain the role of Python Pandas in data alignment, aggregation, summarization, and computation. </mark>

 Python Pandas plays a crucial role in data alignment, aggregation, summarization, and computation, making it an essential tool for data analysis and manipulation.
 Below is a detailed explanation of each of these functionalities.